 Divorce is an emotional rollercoaster, often taking months or years to finalize.
 But once you are on the other side of the process, it’s time to refocus the energy that was once exhausted by divorce or separation discussions onto yourself and your healing.

 Self-care looks different for every person.
 For some, it comes in the form of picking up new or forgotten hobbies.
-To others, it’s counseling or therapy to process emotions.
+To others, it’s talking things out with their support system to process emotions.
 Long baths with candles, hitting the driving range, watching old movies, or listening to a good playlist while running or hiking — all are healthy self-care rituals.

 It’s important to remember that, while divorce was likely the best option for you and your entire family, your kids did not have a say in the matter and might be feeling powerless or grieving the loss of the family dynamic they once knew.
 To circumvent unhealthy coping mechanisms, confusion, and more hurt, make a resolution to allow both parents to spend as much time with the children as possible.
 This can help with adjustment, grief, and transitioning to the new family structure.

-Another part of being a divorced parent is ensuring your children don’t feel like they’re placed in the middle of arguments or conflict and forced to choose sides.
-According to Psychology Today, children can play one of four roles in a divorce:
+Another part of being a divorced parent is ensuring your children don’t feel like they’re placed in the middle of arguments or conflicts and forced to choose sides.
+According to Psychology Today, children can play any of these four unhealthy roles in a divorce:

 - A spy will convey information secretly back and forth from one parent to another.
 Some examples include a mother asking the child if a father has a new girlfriend, or a father asking the child to tell them who their mother talks to on the phone.